python/cpython/Doc/library/pty.rst

    will return.

    The functions *master_read* and *stdin_read* are passed a file descriptor which they should read from, and they should always return a byte string.
+In order to force spawn to return before the child process exits an *OsError* should be thrown.

+   The default implementation for both functions will read and return up to 1024 bytes each time the function is called. *Master_read* is passed the pseudoterminal’s master file descriptor to read output from the child process, and *stdin_read* is passed file descriptor 0, to read from the parent process's standard input.

    Returning an empty byte string from either callback is interpreted as an end-of-file (EOF) condition, and that callback will not be called after that.
-This is not recommended.
-Instead, the graceful way to force the *spawn* to return before the child process exits is to raise *OsError*.

-   In general, manually signaling EOF without receiving it from the underlying file descriptor from one or both of the read callbacks will not behave well.
 If *stdin_read* signals EOF the controlling terminal can no longer communicate with the parent process OR the child process.
 Unless the child process will quit without any input, *spawn* will then loop forever.
 If *master_read* signals EOF the same behavior results (on linux at least).